Games client plus its

 - Python

-own track under game/<room>/event/<channel>.subscribeEvents(args, cb) → GamesSubscription
+channel is its own track under game/<room>/event/<channel>.subscribeEvents(args, cb) → GamesSubscription

 Either role.
-Subscribes to one event channel; the callback gets the decoded
+Subscribes to one event channel.
+The callback gets the decoded

 sender id and the raw event bytes.